top of page

 Thanks for submitting!

-From the sun-drenched streets of Riverside, California to the chilling, unfathomable void of space, unfolds a tale of love, lost memories, interdimensional war, and the relentless search for identity.
+From the sun-drenched streets of Riverside, California, to the chilling, unfathomable void of space, a tale unfolds of love, lost memories, interdimensional war, and the relentless search for identity.

 The 5th Wave meets Divergent in this action–packed